clicon/clixon/doc/scaling/large-lists.md

 ### Profiling

 An example profiling of the most demanding case was made: Put single restconf for with 5000 existing entries.
-The tool used is valgrind/callgrind with the following approximate result:
+The tool used is valgrind/callgrind with the following approximate result (percentage of total cycles):
 * from_rpc_callback 100%
   * from_client_commit 65%
     * candidate_commit 65%